 The effect of small vertical thickness on the brightness at large phase angle is tested in Fig. 19.
-Here Voyager observations for the inner A-ring (a=122,500 km, with $\tau \sim 1$) are compared to models with different volume filling factors.
+Here Voyager observations for the inner A-ring (a = 122500 km, with $\tau \sim 1$) are compared to models with different volume filling factors.
 As the optical depth in this region is higher than the typical value for the A-ring, a larger D (possibly further enhanced by a smaller H) may also be expected.
 The left panel (with $D \approx 0$) corresponds to Fig. 17 in Dones et al. (1993), indicating how power-law phase functions giving the right brightness in the small α -regime fail to fit the high α observations.
-As in Dones et al. (1993), the scaled reflectivity, I/F multiplied by $\frac{4(\mu+\mu_0)}{\mu_0}$, is shown.
+As in Dones et al. (1993), the scaled reflectivity, I/F multiplied by $4(\mu + \mu_0)/\mu_0$, is shown.
 For low α , where single scattering dominates, this multiplying factor removes the geometric part of Eq.
-33, the scaled intensity thus representing the product $AP(\alpha)$, making it easier to compare observations with different B and B'.
+(33), the scaled intensity thus representing the product $AP(\alpha)$, making it easier to compare observations with different B and B'.
 In the right panel, a homogeneous model with D = 0.1 is studied (corresponding to $H/s \approx 13$).
 In agreement with the cases studied in Section 3, larger volume density enhances single scattering, making it possible to match the low α observations with a nearly 20% smaller albedo.
-Since the high α brightness is mainly due to multiple scattering, this is consequently reduced due to the change in A. Also, as the multiple scattering component is reduced by the non-zero D itself (see Fig. 11, and Table 3), the total reduction amounts to about one half, enough to bring the large α brightness to a reasonable agreement with observations.
+Since the high α brightness is mainly due to multiple scattering, this is consequently reduced due to the change in A. Also, as the multiple scattering component is reduced by the nonzero D itself (see Fig. 11, and Table 3), the total reduction amounts to about one half, enough to bring the large α brightness to a reasonable agreement with observations.
 Similar improvement in the match can be achieved for even somewhat larger D's.
 In contrast, a monolayer model would fail, giving a too small high α brightness, if the albedo is reduced to match the low α brightness.
-However, in the case where an extended particle size distribution (with $s{min} < 1.0$ meters) is included, the match is not as much improved over that for D = 0, since the enhancement in low α brightness is less than for single-sized particles and since the multiply scattered component for large α is in fact almost the same as in the D = 0 case (see Table 3).
-However, the use more elastic particles would increase the effective D also in the case of a more extended size distribution: for example, if a constant elasticity $\epsilon_n = 0.1$ is adopted, then $s{min} = 0.1$ meters (see Table 3) would yield a very similar curve as obtained for $s{min} = 1.0$ meters in the case of the Bridges et al. elasticity law (corresponds in many respects $\epsilon_n \sim 0.5$), being still within the uncertainty of observations.
+However, in the case where an extended particle size distribution (with $s{min} < 1.0$ m) is included, the match is not as much improved over that for D = 0, since